<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 While it is possible to lay down additional gunite-sprayed concrete while existing concrete surfaces are curing, it will extend the total cure time.

-What else is involved in constructing a gunite pool?
+What else is involved in the gunite pool construction process?

 The visible surface of a cured gunite swimming pool is typically covered in plaster or tile, or some other “finished” material, to create a more consistently even surface texture and color.